horenbergerb/horenbergerb.github.io/_posts/2023-10-07-canllamareason.md

 ---
 custom_excerpt: |
   "...That being said, LLaMa's outputs are close to reasoning.
-The space of possible outputs is effectively constrained such that it still contains most reasonable responses in higher-probability regions...."
+The space of possible outputs is effectively constrained such that it still contains most reasonable responses in higher-probability regions..."
 tag: blog
 ---